MicrosoftDocs/win32/desktop-src/winmessenger/im-mmessengerproperty.md

 ---
 title: MMESSENGERPROPERTY enumeration
 description: Do not use.
-Used to retrieve the Messenger client version and client locale ID (LCID). ms.assetid: 'ea8729a3-4513-4f92-9703-44489b186015'
+Used to retrieve the Messenger client version and client locale ID (LCID). ms.assetid: ea8729a3-4513-4f92-9703-44489b186015
-keywords: ["MMESSENGERPROPERTY enumeration Windows Messenger", "LockError enumeration Windows Messenger"]
+keywords:
+- MMESSENGERPROPERTY enumeration Windows Messenger
+- LockError enumeration Windows Messenger
 topic_type:
 - apiref
 api_name: